jerryshao2012/agentic-ai-tfsa/wxo_adk_external_agent/langgraph_python/README.md

 Yes, I want to contribute $2000
 ```

-2. To check agent communication logs
+2. To check agents' communication logs
     - From Chat UI, select **Manage agents**
     - Click right side button named **View all**
    ![Build agents and tools->View all](screenshots/build_agents_and_tools_view_all.png "Example of View all from IBM watsonx Orchestrate")